spraakbanken/swell-project/Anonymization_guidelines.md

 ### 4. Transportation: < transport_name >, < transport_nr >
   * < transport_name >: used for transport lines or transport systems with specific names, e.g. *gröna linjen, Lidingöbanan, Pågatågen*
     - *Tvärbanan*, and similar words which may be interpreted both as type nouns and as names for specific lines, are pseudonymized with this tag.
-    - Words which clearly refer to transportation types rather than to specific lines, such as *tunnelbana, buss, pendeltåg* etc. should not be pseudonymized, although some of them reveal a city or limit the number of possible cities
+    - Words which clearly refer to transportation types rather than to specific lines, such as *tunnelbana, buss, pendeltåg* etc. should not be pseudonymized, although some of them reveal a city or limit the number of possible cities.
   * < transport_nr > : used for the number of a specific line, e.g. "buss *528*", "linje *3*".
 The tag should be placed only on the *number*.
   * Pseudonymization:
     - < transport_name > : Replace with *A-linjen, B-linjen* etc.
-    - < transport_nr > : Replace actual number with 1, in case of several numbers in sequence, enumerate (1, 2, 3…)
+    - < transport_nr > : Replace actual number with 1, in case of several numbers in the same text, enumerate (1, 2, 3…)
-  * **Note**: Names of stations and stops, such as *Mariatorget, Centralen* are pseudonymized with the tag < place > in the *geographic data* group.
+  * **Note**: Names of stations and stops, such as *Mariatorget, Centralen*, are pseudonymized with the tag < place > in the *geographic data* group.

 ### 5. Age: < age_digits >, < age_string >
   * Person’s age (e.g. 18 years old)
   * Pseudonymization:
       - Change the year within the range of numbers in 5-year interval.
-If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20
+If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20.
+(This is done automatically by the annotation tool.)
       - The same as above applies to < age_string > , rendered in strings. **The actual implementation of this pseudonymization category remains to be figured out.**
       - **_???
 There is a complication, though: if for example age is written in letters (and also misspelled, like "niotton" or "sIxtton"), then automatic replacement becomes nontrivial.
 We need to have an option to add "pseudonimyzation" manually directly in the tool by rewriting the target token.
 At the moment this is not possible.
 Another issue with this is that misspelling can be pretty bad and there is a need for "interpretation" by an assistant, e.g. "åttonde" år (elder sister) versus "tionde" år (little sister).
 Added as an issue for anonymization tool.
 (Elena, A10AT1) ???_**